Version 1.1 – May 14, 2010

 Q. Can I see some pictures of a Micropolis layout?

 A. Absolutely.
-Over the past year many group members and other AFoLs around the world have built quite a large variety of different modules and images of many of them can be found in the TwinLUG Flickr Group as well as the more recent Micropolis Flickr Pool.
+Over the past years many group members and other AFoLs around the world have built quite a large variety of different modules and images of many of them can be found in the Micropolis Flickr Pool.
+Two of our members have amassed quite a collection of modules over the years and photos of most of them along with layouts that they have participated in are available at Virtual Micropolis.
 If you have built a module please let us know!
 We always love to see what people are doing with the spec!

 A. We wanted to make the smallest discrete module something that anyone with even a very modest collection of LEGO bricks could fairly easily put together.